 The Messenger of Allah (peace be upon him) asked his companions, “If one of you had a river by his door in which he bathed five times a day, would any filth remain on him?”
 They replied, “No.” Then the Prophet added, “Likewise, Allah wipes away sins with the five daily prayers.”

 “Those who establish the prayer (salah) and give the charity (zakah) … these are the ones who will prosper.”
 Qur’an 31:4-5

 All things belong to Allah, including wealth, which is considered as a trust.
 The prescribed charity (zakah) is an obligation on every Muslim who meets certain criteria (e.g. attained maturity, is sane, has wealth above a certain threshold).
 A mere 2.5% of wealth must be paid annually to those who are eligible, as prescribed in the Qur’an (e.g. the poor and needy).

-The Prophet (peace be on him) said: “Allah has made zakah obligatory simply to purify your remaining wealth.”
+The Prophet (peace be upon him) said: “Allah has made zakah obligatory simply to purify your remaining wealth.”

 – Purifies one from selfishness, arrogance and a greedy heart.